 White rook f2 is equally badly placed than black rook h6, so no advantage exists here.
 But White's queen is a bit better placed in the center compared to the black queen, which is less powerful.

-White got two passed pawns, the d-pawn and the c-pawn.
-As we had already accounted for having additional pawns these good circumstances make up for one more pawn, I guess.
+White got two pawns, the d-pawn and the c-pawn opposing the black d-pawn so he might create a passed pawn in the future.
+As we had already accounted for having additional pawns these good circumstances make up for an additional advantage of 2, I guess.

 All this adds up to an advantage of roughly 6-pawn units.
 You should now use what you have got.
-Your biggest strength are your passed pawns at d2 and c4.
-So let them run, push them ahead.
+Your biggest strength is that you are up in material.
+So let your pawns run, push them ahead.
 Black will retreat his rooks to get them back into the game and he will try to stop your pawns or they increase in power as they advance further and further.

 Be aware that your rook is badly placed at f2.
 Get him out and place him better to protect your passed pawns from behind the lines.
 In this case he would also protect your king.
 For example if the rook sits at c2 he would also protect the weak spot g2 if Black doubles rooks on the g-file.